sndels/yuki/readme.md

 # yuki

-Linear algebra for graphics purposes based on [pbrt3](http://www.pbr-book.org/) ([source](https://github.com/mmp/pbrt-v3)).
-An excercise in new stuff like proc_macros and thorough testing.
+Ray cast renderer based on [pbrt3](http://www.pbr-book.org/) ([source](https://github.com/mmp/pbrt-v3)).

-`yuki_derive` was inspired by [derive_more](https://github.com/JelteF/derive_more), though the implementation itself is quite specific to how I want my error handling.
-It also supports "deriving" ops with scalar values as well as other "vectors" of matching dimensions.
+Math lib is an excercise in new stuff, most notably proc_macros inspired by [derive_more](https://github.com/JelteF/derive_more).
+The implementation itself is quite specific to how my vector types are structured and supports "deriving" ops with scalar values as well as with other "vectors" of matching dimensions.
+The whole thing macro spaghetti is a overkill and likely more code than implementing the same stuff directly, especially if done through standard macros.
+But hey, it's cool I don't have to list component names for the impl :D